JonSnowbd/Ash/docs/faq/ai.md

 Behavior Trees
 ==========
 The de facto standard for composing AI for the last decade.
 Behavior trees are composed of a tree of nodes.
 Nodes can make decisions and perform actions based on the state of the world.
-Nez includes a `BehaviorTreeBuilder` class that provides a fluent API for setting up a behavior tree.
+Ash includes a `BehaviorTreeBuilder` class that provides a fluent API for setting up a behavior tree.
 The `BehaviorTreeBuilder` is a great way to reduce the barrier of entry to using behavior trees and get up and running quickly.

 ## Composites